bediger4000/linked_lists/README.md

 * Gries, D. (1981) _The Science of Programming_.
 Springer-Verlag.
 * Hood, R. and Melville, R. (1981) _Real-time queue operations in pure Lisp_.
 Information Processing Letters, 13(2):50-53, November.
 * Hood, R. (1982) _The efficient implementation of very-high-level programming language constructs_.
-PhD thesis, Department of Computer Science, Cornell Universit
+PhD thesis, Department of Computer Science, Cornell University
 * Burton, F. W. (1982) _An efficient functional implementation of FIFO queues_.
 Information Processing Letters, 14(5):205-206, July.

 I had the impression that this problem was just an amusing use of linked lists,